github/developer.github.com/content/v3/orgs/migrations.md

 ## Unlock a repository

-Unlocks a locked repository.
-You should unlock every repository when you're ready to delete your source data.
+Unlocks a repository that was locked for migration.
+You should unlock each migrated repository and [delete them](/v3/repos/#delete-a-repository) when the migration is complete and you no longer need the source data.

     DELETE /orgs/:org/migrations/:id/repos/:repo_name/lock